British Rail Class 385

-The British Rail Class 385 AT200 is a type of electric multiple unit built by Hitachi Rail for Abellio ScotRail.
-A total of 70 units have been built, divided into 46 three-car and 24 four-car sets.
-Based on the design of the Hitachi A-train, they are part of the Hitachi AT200 product family.
+The British Rail Class 385 eXpress is a type of electric multiple unit built by Hitachi Rail.
+Initially operated by Abellio ScotRail, and now its state-owned successor, a total of 70 units have been built, divided into 46 three-car and 24 four-car sets.
+Based on the design of the Hitachi A-train, they are part of the Hitachi AT200 product family and are branded as eXpress by Scotrail.

 The trains were built to operate services on newly electrified lines in the Central Belt on a mixture of both suburban and inter-urban routes.
 Having been ordered by Abellio ScotRail during April 2015, the first trainsets entered service during late July 2018.
 Their introduction was somewhat delayed due to the need for infrastructure works to be completed, as well as minor technical issues with the trainsets being uncovered.
 By December 2019, all 70 of the Class 385 trainsets had been delivered.
 Hitachi has proposed developing a battery electric multiple unit (BEMU) variant of the Class 385, allowing such a trainset to traverse lines that are not electrified at present.